 I picked up a certain fear or confusion resonating between the two young staff.
 Neither moved towards me.
 I took off my coat and hung it up.
 Picking up the menu, a narrow framed woman with a knitted hat and a slinky walk ventured over to me.
 She leaned in and whispered ” How many will be joining you?”
 I said ” Just me” She scooted away to deliver the horrible news.

-I think I can related to how a black person walking into a room full of white people in Mississippi circa 1960’s may have felt.
-Shunned defiant and unwelcome.
+I felt Shunned defiant and unwelcome.
 The waitresses avoided me like I had the plague.
 The narrow woman came back and leaned in too close again.
 I spoke first, ordering my blueberry pancakes and a coffee before she could speak.
-She waited a long moment with a smile and blinking eyes then replied “one of the waitress would be with you shortly.”
+She waited a long moment with a smile and blinking eyes, when her mouth gaped open she chirped, “one of the waitress will be with you shortly.”

 I sat people watching.
 Observing the interaction of the families on an outing .
 I waited for someone to come over and speak to me, rather than stare at me like a road side attraction.
 The narrow lady brought my coffee and said she passed my order into the kitchen.
 A second woman came over and asked me if I was ” OK ?” in a sympathetic tone I would expect from someone greeting me after a cancer treatment.
 I smiled and responded “I am fine just waiting on my order thanks.”